 Who manages Mason Inlet?

 Audubon North Carolina, a nonprofit conservation organization, manages Mason Inlet WMA with support from New Hanover County and Wrightsville Beach.
-Audubon staff posts the nesting area with signs and rope, monitors the site and its wildlife, and reaches out to beachgoers through field trips.
+Audubon staff protects the nesting areas with signs and rope, monitors the site and its wildlife, and engages and educates beachgoers through field trips.
 County ordinances prohibit people and dogs from trespassing inside the Mason Inlet WMA.

 Do you offer tours of Mason Inlet?